calmm-js/documentation/introduction-to-calmm.md

 and try to render it, the result would be an error message.
 Indeed, React's `div` (pseudo) class knows nothing about observables.
-What if we had a function that, given any React class, would return a new class that renders the same, but also works with observables?
+What if we had a function that, given any React class, would return a class that renders the same, but also works with observables?
 Let's import such a function

 ```js